 - Be aware that anyone you meet online may not be who they say they are; and

 - Immediately tell a parent or trusted adult if you find yourself in an uncomfortable situation online, even if you are afraid that things have already gone too far.

-U.S. Attorney Miles also indicates that families may be in the best position to identify the warning signs of illicit computer use by adults and teens at home.
+Families may be in the best position to identify the warning signs of illicit computer use by adults and teens at home.
 Some warning signs include:

 - an excessive amount of computer use, often when others are out of the house or sleeping;

 - multiple computers, some of which are password protected or only used by one person in the home;